Our Sister Parish

-In 2004, our parish entered into a partnership with San José Villanueva located in La Libertad, El Salvador..
+In 2004, our parish entered into a partnership with San José Villanueva located near La Libertad, El Salvador.
 This partnership is primarily a spiritual joining of two equal parishes praying for each other and learning from each other.
+Check out this video produced in 2016 highlighting some of the activities in San Jose!

-The idea of a creating a relationship between a parish in El Salvador and St. Joseph began in 2003.
+The idea of creating a relationship between a parish in El Salvador and St. Joseph began in 2003.
 Fr.
-Bob was involved with an orphanage in Zaragoza called The Community of Oscar A. Romero (COAR).
-In 2004, Father suggested some of the parishioners accompany him on a mission trip to El Salvador.
+Bob Sanson, our Pastor at the time, was involved with an orphanage in Zaragoza called The Community of Oscar A. Romero (COAR).
+In 2004, Father Bob suggested some of the parishioners accompany him on a mission trip to El Salvador.

-At the time, the local priest, Fr.
-Mario, celebrated Mass beneath a strip of corrugated metal, propped up by sticks.
+At the time, a local priest from the nearby village of San José Villanueva, Fr.
+Mario Adin Cruz Zaldivar, celebrated Mass beneath a strip of corrugated metal, propped up by sticks.
 Touched by their devotion and obvious needs, a partnership was created between our parish and the Catholic community of San José Villanueva.
-As a result, the parishioners of St. Joseph have provided that community with a small concrete chapel and several gifts to furnish it.
+As a result, the parishioners of St. Joseph have provided that community with several concrete chapels and gifts to furnish them.

 Our parish has served the people of this large parish in El Salvador in a host of ways.
 We’ve offered them our prayers and our financial support.
 We’ve been able to raise money for school scholarships for the children.
 We’ve helped them improve their parish facilities, and some of our financial support has even enabled the building of a chapel out in the rural areas – where the people haven’t been able to celebrate Mass for months and even years at a time.